 The Tingle Creek at the Sandown Races is the highlight this coming weekend.
 It looks like Un De Sceaux is the Willie Mullins horse that will take part even though Douvan has an entry at this stage.
 Gary Moore looks set to play a huge part as he saddles the current favourite Ar Mad and former Champion Chaser Sire De Grugy who seems to be right back to his best.
 We also have good action at the Aintree Races with the highlights being the Becher Handicap Chase and Sefton Handicap Chase.

 The Harry Fry trained Unowhatimeanharry has been installed as the 6/1 second favourite to win the Cheltenham World Hurdle in March for Harry Fry and JP McManus.
 The 8 year old has gone from strength to strength in the past 12 months and landed his sixth race on the bounce in the Long Distance Hurdle at Newbury on Friday off the back of a lay-off.
-We very much doubt we have seen the best of this horse yet and the 6/1 looks cracking each way value with Betfair plus get £30 in Free Bets when you open a new account.
+We very much doubt we have seen the best of this horse yet and the 6/1 looks cracking each way value.

 Last seasons’ Supreme Novices Hurdle second Min of the Willie Mullins yard got his chasing career off to the perfect start with an emphatic 10 length victory at Navan on Sunday.
 He made all and produced a faultless round of jumping.
 He looks set to take on the mighty Altior in this seasons’ Arkle at the Cheltenham Festival and has been backed from 8/1 into 5/1 to gain compensation for last seasons’ defeat.